daniellepintz/tutorials/intermediate_source/dist_tuto.rst

         req.wait()
         print('Rank ', rank, ' has data ', tensor[0])

-When using immediates we have to be careful about with our usage of the sent and received tensors.
+When using immediates we have to be careful about how we use the sent and received tensors.
 Since we do not know when the data will be communicated to the other process, we should not modify the sent tensor nor access the received tensor before ``req.wait()`` has completed.
 In other words,